North Carolina Tar Heels men's soccer

 The North Carolina Tar Heels men's soccer team represents the University of North Carolina at Chapel Hill in men's NCAA Division I soccer competition.
 They compete in the Atlantic Coast Conference.
 The Tar Heels won the NCAA championship in 2001 and 2011.
+They play at Dorrance Field.

 History

 The UNC men's varsity soccer team was founded in 1947 by Dr. Marvin Allen, the team's first coach.
 Before the team had only been at the club level.

 Dr. Allen led the team until 1977 when the current UNC women's soccer team coach Anson Dorrance took over.
 Dorrance spent 12 successful seasons with the men's team until 1988.
 One of the main reasons for his retirement from the men's team was to focus on the women's program, which he had begun coaching while he was the men's coach.
 Dorrance led the Tar Heel's to their first ACC Tournament Championship in the tournament's inaugural year, 1987.

 Elmar Bolowich took the reins from Dorrance and led the team to a National Championship in 2001, the first of the program.
 Bolowich resigned in 2011, and the former assistant coach, and current head coach, Carlos Somoano was hired.
 In his first year as head coach, Somoano won the 2011 national championship, a feat only accomplished by one other coach, Indiana's Mike Freitag.
 The same year, he also won the ACC regular season, and the ACC Tournament, winning every title possible for the year.
 Since the programs founding in 1947, Carolina has posted only 2 losing seasons.
 Making 4 consecutive College Cup appearances from 2008 to 2011, UNC has established itself as a powerhouse in modern-day college soccer in one of the most dominant conferences in the country.